 Elisa Karbin is a poet, editor, educator, and author of the poetry chapbook Snare.
-She holds a Ph.D. in creative writing from the University of Wisconsin-Milwaukee, where she is a proud Tinsley Helton Dissertation Fellow, recipient of a James A. Sappenfield fellowship, two-time UWM poetry manuscript award recipient, and a winner of a 2016 student-nominated Student Success Teaching Excellence award.
+She holds a Ph.D. in creative writing from the University of Wisconsin-Milwaukee, where she was both a James A. Sappenfield and Tinsley Helton Dissertation fellow.
+Currently, she serves as Visiting Assistant Professor of English at Marquette University.

 She has previously served in several editorial positions, including web editor and fiction editor at cream city review from 2011 to 2016 and is currently a contributing poetry editor and contest reader for Great Lakes Review and the New American Poetry Prize.